 Since production of cosmic rays is coupled to production of neutrinos, it should be possible to estimate a limit on the total flux of neutrinos simply from the amount of energy available in the cosmic rays themselves.
 Such a calculation is performed in [40] and updated with newer inputs in [41].
 It is assumed that since the cosmic rays escape from their production sites, these regions must be optically thin for cosmic rays, and the production spectrum of the cosmic rays is E^{-2} .
 If the cosmic rays lose a fraction of their energy independent of total energy which goes into the production of pions (and thus neutrinos) the spectrum of neutrinos should also be proportional to E^{-2} .
 The sources themselves are assumed to be distributed through the universe (or equivalently through time) similarly to the formation rate of stars in the nearby portion of the universe (redshift < 2) and constant at greater distances.
-This bound is shown in Figure 2.6 for the sum of all neutrino flavors, with a numerical value of ~ $4.4 \times 10^{-8} \text{GeV}^{-1} \text{ cm}^{-2} \text{ sr}^{-1} \text{ for an } E^{-2}$ for high energy charged particle interactions in which the production of charged pions is somewhat greater than that of neutrino production in AGN Jets, which the authors of the bound argue should be disregarded as they violate the bound, requiring more energy being put into neutrinos than is available from the cosmic rays at the corresponding energies.
+This bound is shown in Figure 2.6 for the sum of all neutrino flavors, with a numerical value of $\sim 4.4 \times 10^{-8} \text{GeV}^{-1} \text{ cm}^{-2} \text{ sr}^{-1} \text{ for an } E^{-2}$ for high energy charged particle interactions in which the production of charged pions is somewhat greater than that of neutral pions (the latter producing no neutrinos on decay).
+This model is compared to several models of neutrino production in AGN Jets, which the authors of the bound argue should be disregarded as they violate the bound, requiring more energy being put into neutrinos than is available from the cosmic rays at the corresponding energies.